skullyflower/hello-calculator/README.md

 # Simple Calculator

+This was a practice exercise.
+I would have used a library, but I wanted to tackle the problems of writing a calculator in TS myself.
+I solved for the remainder problem, but lost interest before solving for large numbers so it&apos;s losing precision once the numbers get past 13 digits.

 <img width="358" alt="Screenshot 2023-05-23 at 11 29 50 AM" src="https://github.com/skullyflower/hello-calculator/assets/23393335/4717a0f2-d952-4f07-bb29-eaf4f944e5d4">

 ## TODO:

+- Handle display of very large numbers.
 - tests
-- respond to keyed in numbers
+- respond to keyed in numbers.
-- pasted numbers
+- allow pasting of numbers

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with the typescript template.